 Giant Ledge is one of the most popular destinations for day hikers in the Catskills.
-For many, it is the turn around point, but for others, they pass over it to get to Panther Mountain.
+It is the turnaround point for many, but for others, they pass over it to get to Panther Mountain.
 Giant ledge offers some of the finest views from a cliff line, arguably the most stunning in these mountains.
 It is one of the Catskill 67.
 Please use caution when at the edge; one misstep would be your last.